Murder of Christie Lynn Mullins: Background

 Mullins was born on August 28, 1960, in Columbus, Ohio.
-She attended Whetstone High School before her murder.
+She was scheduled to begin her sophomore year at Whetstone High School shortly after her murder.

 Investigation

 Three days after the murder, police arrested 25-year-old Jack Allen Carmen, who closely matched a composite sketch of the perpetrator.
 Carmen, who had an IQ of 50 and was later determined to be intellectually disabled, confessed to the crime after a prolonged police interrogation.
 He was convicted of Mullins' murder and sentenced, but later claimed his confession was false and given under coercive circumstances.
 Carmen was retried and acquitted in 1977 and publicly exonerated by the Columbus police department in November 2015.

 Decades after the 1975 murder, the case was reopened following a tip from Pam Brown, the niece of Henry H. Newell Jr.—a man who had claimed to be a witness at the scene.
-Brown claimed that Newell had privately confessed to the murder, and further investigation revealed inconsistencies in his's original statement.
+Brown claimed that Newell had privately confessed to the murder, and further investigation revealed inconsistencies in his original statement.
 Newell, who died of lung cancer in 2013, had a history of violent and sexually deviant behavior towards minors, including two prior arrests.
 Despite Newell's criminal history, he was not thoroughly investigated at the time of Mullins' death.

 The case was reopened in part due to the efforts of author and attorney John Oller, whose 2014 book An All-American Murder examined the details of the investigation and brought renewed attention to the case.
 In November 2015, Columbus police formally closed the case, naming Henry Newell as the perpetrator and issuing a public apology for the wrongful original conviction of Jack Carmen.